Discrete Sequential Prediction of Continuous Actions for Deep RL: Related Work

 \section{Related Work}

 Our work was motivated by two distinct desires -- to learn policies over exponentially large discrete action spaces, and to approximate value functions over high dimensional continuous action spaces effectively.
 In our paper we used a sequential parameterization of policies that help us to achieve this without making an assumption about the actual functional form of the model.
 Other prior work attempts to handle high dimensional action spaces by assuming specific decompositions.
-For example, \cite{sallans2004reinforcement} were able to scale up learning to extremely large action sizes by factoring the action value function and use product of experts to learn policies.
-An alternative strategy was proposed in \cite{dulac2015deep} using action embeddings and applying k-nearest neighbors to reduce scaling of action sizes.
-By laying out actions on a hypercube, \cite{pazis2011generalized} are able to perform a binary search over actions resulting in a logarithmic search for the optimal action.
+For example, \citep{sallans2004reinforcement} were able to scale up learning to extremely large action sizes by factoring the action value function and use product of experts to learn policies.
+An alternative strategy was proposed in \citep{dulac2015deep} using action embeddings and applying k-nearest neighbors to reduce scaling of action sizes.
+By laying out actions on a hypercube, \citep{pazis2011generalized} are able to perform a binary search over actions resulting in a logarithmic search for the optimal action.
 Their method is similar to SDQN, as both construct a $Q$-value from sub $Q$-values.
 Their approach presupposes these constraints, however, and optimizes the Bellman equation by optimizing hyperplanes independently thus enabling optimizing via linear programming.
-Our approach is iterative and refines the action selection, which contrasts to their independent sub-plane maximization.
+Our approach is iterative and refines the action selection, which contrasts to their independent sub-plane maximization. \cite{pazis2009binary} and \cite{pazis2011reinforcement} proposes a transformation similar to ours where a continuous action MDP is converted to a sequence of transitions representing a binary search over the continuous actions.
+In our setting, we used a 2-layer hierarchy of variable width as opposed to a binary tree.
+Additionally, we used the original MDP as part of our training procedure to reduce estimation error.
+We found this to be critical to reduce overestimation error when working with function approximators.